Your privacy is important to Truckstop.

 How do I control cookies?
 Web browsers allow some control of most cookies through the browser settings.
 Most mobile devices also offer settings to reject mobile device identifiers.
 Although users are not required to accept cookies or mobile device identifiers, blocking or rejecting them may prevent access to some features available through the Services or impair the functionality of the Services.

 To find out more about cookies, including how to manage and delete cookies, visit www.aboutads.info/choices.
 You can also opt-out of interest based advertising from participating members by visiting http://www.networkadvertising.org/choices/.
 For individuals in the EEA, please visit www.youronlinechoices.eu and for individuals in Canada, please visit https://youradchoices.ca.
+If you use a legally recognized opt-out preference signal (such as the Global Privacy Control), we will honor it to the extent required by applicable law.

 Where required by applicable law, we obtain your consent prior to placing or using optional cookies that are not (i) strictly necessary to provide the Sites or the Services e.g., Necessary Cookies; or (ii) for the purpose of facilitating a communication.